XPerience-NXT/android_device_motorola_msm8226-common/README.md

 Common device configuration for Motorola msm8226 based devices
 ==============================

-Copyright 2013 - The CyanogenMod Project
+Copyright 2014 - The AnimeROM

+Based on the Work of Dhacker29